apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ### Tasks:

-1. Install the OpenShift GitOps Operator, create a `ClusterRole` and deploy a default instance of ArgoCD.
+1. Install the OpenShift GitOps Operator and create a `ClusterRole` and `ClusterRoleBinding`.

     ```bash
     oc apply -f setup/ocp47/